Teaching Computation in the Sciences

 MATLAB based activities, laboratory exercises, projects, and other assignments.

-Educator perspectives on how teaching with MATLAB can enhance student learning.
+Educator perspectives on how teaching with MATLAB can enhance learning.